-- Loss of employee confidence in the plan – Provider errors can cause plan participants to lose trust in their employer.
+Provider errors can cause plan participants to lose trust in their employer.
 Employees hold their employer (not the provider) responsible for benefit plan administration.

 Outsourcing allows companies to partially shift risk, but this does not immunize the company from risk.
 Even where nearly all duties and functions are outsourced, the company that sponsors the plan (or the administrative committee) has ultimate accountability for the correct administration of the plan.
 However, the provider still maintains some risk as well.
 The cost of error correction is something most providers are willing to negotiate.

 How Will Undertaking a Benefits Administration Compliance Review Help Your Company?

 Conducting a benefits administration compliance review mitigates the risks described above.
 In addition, having a benefits administration compliance review places the company in a better position should the IRS choose to audit the plan.
 The review helps in the following ways:

 - It shows a commitment to compliance that generates a favorable impression.

 - Self-audit and correction (or substantial steps toward correction) prevents the IRS from claiming to have discovered the issue and imposing penalties – which can be significant – under its “Audit CAP” program.

 - It provides insight into weaknesses and available documentation, which helps employers respond to IRS requests strategically.